Why wealth gap has grown despite record-long economic growth

 As financial inequalities have widened over the past decade, racial disparities in wealth have worsened, too.
 The typical wealth for a white household is $171,000 — nearly 10 times that for African-Americans.
 That's up from seven times before the housing bubble, and it primarily reflects sharp losses in housing wealth for blacks.
 The African-American homeownership rate fell to a record low in the first three months of this year.

-If wealth inequality has worsened because fewer Americans own homes and stocks, should the government try to reverse that trend?
-President George W. Bush spoke optimistically in the 2000s about an "Ownership Society."
-The idea was that a larger proportion of Americans would achieve prosperity by buying homes and investing in the stock market through retirement savings plans.

-Such discussion has faded since the housing bust.
-Many economists argue that what's needed is simply higher incomes so more Americans can save and build wealth.
+Most economists argue that higher income growth is needed to make it easier for more Americans to save and build wealth.

 Zucman favors a higher minimum wage, cheaper access to college education and more family-friendly policies to enable more parents to work.
 He and his colleague Emmanuel Saez, also an economist at the University of California, Berkeley, helped formulate Sen. Elizabeth Warren's proposed wealth tax on fortunes above $50 million to help pay for those proposals.